Sydney Festival of Football: Sydney FC V Rangers

 If the earlier match was played in miserable wet conditions, the Sydney FC – Rangers match was played in atrocious conditions.
 The heavy rain had held off until now, despite it raining all day, and the entire 90 minutes was played out in near monsoonal conditions.
 Both teams struggled on a pitch which had had 3 games played on it without repair, and the rain made it worse.
 Both sides had minimal chances, however Sydney FC had the first real chance when Mark Bridge managed to get past his man on the edge of the 18-yard box after 20 minutes, however his shot was fired straight at the keeper.
 The best chance of the second half also went to Sydney with Senegalese triallist Ibrahima Iyane Thiam, who had scored in the match against AEK Athens, when he lifted a curling ball which looked to be going in, only to be denied by the fingertips of the goalkeeper.
 There was a scare in the second half for Sydney FC when Swiss defender Stephan Keller limped off with what looked to be a hamstring injury, a major worry for manager Vitezslav Lavicka with 10 days until the kickoff of the A-League.
 Despite both teams trying to make the most of the awful pitch, neither team could find the net and it remained 0–0, with both sides getting a point.

 Match Day Three

 AEK Athens V Rangers

 Nathan Burns scored the only goal as AEK Athens won the first Sydney Festival of Football on the final day of the tournament.

-Despite turning in a good performance in a very physical game, Rangers succumbed to a 72nd-minute goal from AEK's Australian substitute Burns.
+Despite turning in a good performance in a very physical game, Rangers succumbed to a 72nd-minute goal from AEK Athens' Australian substitute, Nathan Burns.